 In general, the worker's obligation to perform the work is personal to the worker.
 The hirer is presumed to have engaged the worker on the strength of the worker's personal skill and reputation.
 The worker cannot, therefore, delegate the work to a third party and is prohibited from conferring possession on a third party for that purpose1.
-This general rule applies irrespective of whether the contract expressly obliges the worker to perform in person or not and irrespective of whether the hirer has proved that he relied on the worker's personal skill and reputation in entrusting the work to
+This general rule applies irrespective of whether the contract expressly obliges the worker to perform in person or not and irrespective of whether the hirer has proved that he relied on the worker's personal skill and reputation in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.